crosscompute/jupyterlab-crosscompute/README.md

 Thank you to [Rodrigo Guarachi](https://github.com/rmguarachi) for creating a custom JupyterLab extension and integration with the CrossCompute framework and platform.

 Thank you to [Miguel Angel Gordián](https://github.com/zoek1) for testing our JupyterLab extension in different computational environments.

+Thank you to Ji Yoon Lee and Tyler Doyle for user experience feedback.